mastertarace/Palworld-ServerConfigurator/README.md

-Palworld ServerConfigurator Is a tool allowing the configuration and generation of the "PalWorld Settings.ini" file in graphical mode for dedicated servers.
+"Palworld ServerConfigurator" is a tool allowing the configuration and generation of the "PalWorldSettings.ini" file in graphical mode for dedicated servers.